Sean McAuley: Sheffield Wednesday F.C. caretaker (2006 & 2009–2010)

+MLS assistant (2012 – 2024)

-However, in July 2012, Sean McAuley departed Sheffield Wednesday in order to become the Assistant Manager at Major League Soccer club Portland Timbers.
+In July 2012, Sean McAuley departed Sheffield Wednesday in order to become the Assistant Manager at Major League Soccer club Portland Timbers.
 McAuley previously played in Portland for the pre-MLS Timbers.
 In August 2018, McAuley joined James O'Connor's technical staff at Orlando City SC as an assistant coach.
 In January 2020, McAuley joined Adrian Heath's coaching staff at Minnesota United FC as an assistant coach.
+In October 2023, McAuley was named interim head coach at Minnesota United FC following the sacking of Adrian Heath.
+McAuley departed Minnesota United FC on January 5.

+Indy Eleven manager (2024 – present)

+On January 8, 2024, McAuley was announced as the manager of Indy Eleven.
+McAuley was named USL Championship Coach of the Month on 12 June 2024 for a perfect month of May, winning 4 league matches and two U.S. Open Cup matches in that time.
+McAuley ended his first full season as manager with an 18–9–13 record in all competitions, leading Indy Eleven to their first home playoff match in 5 years and their best-ever performance in the U.S. Open Cup, falling in the semi-finals to finalists Sporting Kansas City.